kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/schemes/Vehicle_Chassis_Design/README.md

   <li>Redesigned the steering structure, the 2024 International Competition Vehicle Prototype used wire to link the two steering knuckles, which took up a larger area.
 Therefore, we used 3D-printed components for the redesign.</li>
   <li>During the national competition, we found that the computational efficiency of the Jetson Nano did not meet our requirements.
 Therefore, we replaced the main controller with the Jetson Orin Nano, which has higher computational efficiency.</li>
   <li>The Self-Driving-Car (Vehicle)'s steering angle was insufficient, resulting in the inability to pass some sharp turns.
 Therefore, we redesigned the steering structure to allow for a larger steering space.</li>
-  <li>We found that the data refresh rate of the ultrasonic sensor was low, making it less suitable for object detection in the front and rear.
-Therefore, we installed TCRT5000 infrared sensors on the front and rear of the model (Vehicle).</li>
+  <li>TCRT5000 infrared sensors were added to the front and rear of the Self-Driving-Car (Vehicle) to assist the execution of the parking procedure (parking lot).</li>
   <ol>
   </td>
   </tr>